IROS 2024 - Room 15, ADNEC, Abu Dhabi, UAE, 14th of October 2024 09:00

 🥇 Awards

-The three best posters presented during the workshop will be awarded with a physical GPU, sponsored by NVIDIA.*
+The best poster presented during the workshop will be awarded with a physical GPU, sponsored by NVIDIA.*

 *Competition winners shall need to pass checks for eligibility.
 Regrettably, competition winners will not be able to receive an NVIDIA sponsored prize if these checks are not passed.